beerose/blog/content/posts/stripe-with-blitz/post.md

 To use Stripe's Checkout, we have to:

-- Have a Stripe account
+- Have a Stripe account,
-- Create a new checkout session with the Stripe SDK on the backend
+- Create a new checkout session with the Stripe SDK on the backend,
 - Get an URL from the newly created session and redirect the user to this URL.

 Stripe docs already perfectly describe all of it, so I won't go into details.
 Stripe's documentation is one of the best I ever saw, and I think you can find all the information you want there.
 I recommend checking out those two links to learn more about subscriptions with Checkout and sample integrations: